stonezyg/modernize-apps-katacoda/docs/README.md

 * **Reactive system** - An architecture style used to build responsive and robust distributed systems based on asynchronous message-passing

 ## Why Reactive Microservices?
-From the previous scenarios, you've seen that building a single microservices is not very hard, but the traditional procedural programming style requires developers to control the flow of calls.
-Reactive microservices can be implemented more like "black-boxes" where each service is only responsible for reacting to different events.
+In previous scenarios you've seen that building a single microservices is not very hard, but the traditional procedural programming style requires developers to control the flow of calls.
+Reactive microservices can be implemented more like "black boxes" where each service is only responsible for reacting to different events.

 The asynchronous behavior or reactive systems will also save resources.
-In synchronous programming, all request processing including a call to another service is blocking.
-A non-reactive system typically uses threading to achieve concurrency.
+In synchronous programming, all request processing including a call to another service is _blocking_.
+A _non-reactive_ system typically uses threading to achieve concurrency.
 In a chain of service calls where service A is calling service B that is calling service C, this means that a thread in service A will block while both B and C are processing.
 Service B will also block a thread while waiting for service C to return.
-In a complex Microservices Architecture, and single external request might use hundreds of threads.
+In a complex Microservices Architecture, any single external request might use hundreds of threads.
 In a reactive system, network calls are typically asynchronous, meaning that requests sent to other services won't block the main thread, resulting in less resource utilization and better performance.

 ## What is Eclipse Vert.x?

 ![Local Web Browser Tab](../assets/reactive-microservices/vertx-logo.png)

 Eclipse Vert.x is a reactive toolkit for the Java Virtual Machine that is polyglot (e.g., supports multiple programming languages).
-In this session, we will focus on Java, but it would be possible to build the same application in JavaScript, Groovy, Ruby, Ceylon, Scala, and Kotlin.
+In this session, we will focus on Java, but it is possible to build the same application in JavaScript, Groovy, Ruby, Ceylon, Scala, or Kotlin.

 Eclipse Vert.x is event-driven and non-blocking, which means that applications in Vert.x can handle a lot of concurrent requests using a small number of kernel threads.

-Vert.x lets your app scale with minimal hardware.
+* Vert.x lets your app scale with minimal hardware.

-Vert.x is incredibly flexible - whether it's network utilities, sophisticated modern web applications, HTTP/REST microservices, high volume event processing or a full-blown back-end message-bus application, Vert.x is a great fit.
+* Vert.x is incredibly flexible - whether it's network utilities, sophisticated modern web applications, HTTP/REST microservices, high volume event processing or a full-blown back-end message-bus application, Vert.x is a great fit.

-Vert.x is used by many [different companies](http://vertx.io/whos_using/) from real-time gaming to banking and everything in between.
+* Vert.x is used by many [different companies](http://vertx.io/whos_using/) from real-time gaming to banking and everything in between.

-Vert.x is not a restrictive framework or container and we don't tell you a correct way to write an application.
+* Vert.x is not a restrictive framework or container and we don't tell you a correct way to write an application.
 Instead, we give you a lot of useful bricks and let you create your app the way you want to.

-Vert.x is fun - Enjoy being a developer again.
+* Vert.x is fun - Enjoy being a developer again.
 Unlike restrictive traditional application containers, Vert.x gives you incredible power and agility to create compelling, scalable, 21st-century applications the way you want to, with a minimum of fuss, in the language you want.
 * Vert.x is lightweight - Vert.x core is around 650kB in size.
 * Vert.x is fast.
 Here are some independent [numbers](https://www.techempower.com/benchmarks/#section=data-r8&hw=i7&test=plaintext).
-* Vert.x is not an application server.
+* Vert.x is **not an application server**.
 There's no monolithic Vert.x instance into which you deploy applications.
 You just run your apps wherever you want to.
 * Vert.x is modular - when you need more bits just add the bits you need and nothing more.
 * Vert.x is simple but not simplistic.
 Vert.x allows you to create powerful apps, simply.
 * Vert.x is an ideal choice for creating light-weight, high-performance, microservices.